steatopygous/svelte-presentation/notes.md

 In Svelte, an event only passes to the immediate parent of the component that dispatches it.

-To have it go further, the parent component needs to include an **on:eventX** property, but without a handler.
+To have it go further, the parent component can include an **on:eventX** property, but without a handler.

 So, for example, if the <Parent> component above didn't need to handle the **areWeThereYet** event itself, it could simply say